EBCC

 - Average Speed: 18+ mph

 A step up in competitiveness from the "B" rides.
 These rides are fast, with a focus on training and conditioning objectives.
 Riders in these groups should be fit and have a high level of bike handling skills as drafting will be required to keep with the pace lines that often form.
-The group will look out for one another however there is a potential to get dropped, riders should be self-sufficient (spare tube, pump, etc…), you should familiarize yourself with the route prior to departure and know your way home as a precaution.
+The group will look out for one another however there is a potential to get dropped, riders should be self-sufficient (spare tube, pump, etc.), you should familiarize yourself with the route prior to departure and know your way home as a precaution.
 Sustained efforts are the norm, regroups occur at long intervals (1 or 2 per 40 mile ride).
-The average pace ranges from 16-22 mph depending on the terrain.
+Average speed depends on terrain and higher speeds should be expected on flatter portions of the ride.

 Category B